 On the whole, smart scales are mostly accurate, but compared to more professional measurements such as DEXA scans, Hydrostatic Weighing, and body fat calipers they may be less precise due to a few factors such as movement, body position (you need to remain perfectly still and always adopt the same position on the scales to get a totally accurate reading), dehydration, and foot calluses that can hinder the electrical current.

-However, while they may not be 100% accurate, smart scales nevertheless give an extremely good indication of body composition, and at a fraction of the cost of expensive professional measurements.
+However, while they may not be 100% accurate, body fat scales nevertheless give an extremely good indication of body composition, and at a fraction of the cost of expensive professional measurements.

 They’re a great tool for people who want to measure all these different metrics on a regular basis — and they’re certainly much cheaper and more convenient to use than getting a DEXA scan everyday!